isdicely/ETL-project/README.md

 - Load: the final database, tables/collections, and why this was chosen.

 Our data was all in CSVs, which made more sense to use SQLAlchemy since we didn't use API's or jsons.
-We created the database loading_db in PGAdmin4 and then used that to create 5 tables: best_sellers, adult_housing, us_births, and us_population.
+We created the database loading_db in PGAdmin4 and then used that to create 5 tables using SQLAlchemy in Jupyter Notebook: best_sellers, adult_housing, us_births, and us_population.
 These tables all have year columns from 2010-2017 and can join across that column.

 - Please upload the report to Github and submit a link to Bootcampspot.